Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

 \section{Tight Analysis}

 In \cref{sec:framework}, we established the iteration complexity of \emph{Perturbed GDA} and \emph{Perturbed Smoothed GDA} for both game stationarity and optimization stationarity.
 In this section, we show that these bounds are tight.
 Specifically, we construct hard instances and derive lower bounds on the number of iterations required by each algorithm to reach a stationary point.
 Comparing these lower bounds with the corresponding upper bounds from \cref{sec:framework} establishes the tightness claims.
+For lower bound analysis in this section, we consider algorithms with constant choice of $r^t_{\y}$ for simplicity.
+Thus, we drop iteration superscripts and write $r_{y}^t = r_{y}$, $c^t = c$, $\alpha^t = \alpha$, and $\beta^t = \beta$, as these parameters are fixed across all iterations.